Ann-ye-yu/Inductive-spatiotemporal-graph-neural-network-2/README.md

 Parameter Configuration:

 - test_ratio: test ratio within `0.2,0.5,0.8`, default for `0.2`
-- dataset: You can run our method on this three dataset by setting this parameter.
+- dataset: You can run our method on this three dataset by setting the follow parameter.

     *parameter`1`represents dataset `tgt_CDs_and_Vinyl_src_Movies_and_TV`,